Vaishno Devi Temple: Legends

 The temple, at a height of 1585 m is 12 km from Katra on Trikuta hill.
 It is about 61 km from Jammu city.
-A geological study of the Holy Cave has indicated its age to be nearly a million years.
+Geological studies show that the Trikuta Hills are primarily made of limestone and formed during the Precambrian era.
+A geological survey cited by the Shrine Board suggests that the holy cave is close to one million years old.
+(Note: The Shrine Board cites geological surveys for the age of the physical limestone cave formation, human worship and pilgrimage at the site are historically documented to have begun much later.)
 There is also a mention of the Trikuta hill in Rigveda, the place where the temple is located.

-The Mahabharata, which gives the account of the Pandavas and the Kurukshetra War, does mention the worship of goddess Vaishno Devi.
-Before the Kurukshetra War Arjuna is said to have worshipped Durga by the advice of Lord Krishna for the blessings.
-Pleased by his devotion, Mother Goddess appeared in front of him in the form of Vaishno Devi.
-When goddess appeared, Arjuna started praising her with a stotra, in which a Shloka goes by saying ‘ Jambookatak Chityaishu Nityam Sannihitalaye ’, which means ‘you who always dwell in the temple on the slope of the mountain in Jambhu’ — probably referring to the present day Jammu.
+The Mahabharata, which gives the account of the Pandavas and the Kurukshetra War, references the worship of Vaishno Devi.
+Before the Kurukshetra War, Arjuna is said to have worshipped Durga by the advice of Krishna for the blessings.
+Pleased by his devotion, the goddess appeared in front of him in the form of Vaishno Devi.
+When she appeared, Arjuna started praising her with a stotra, in which a verse references a goddess residing in a mountainside temple in 'Jambhu,' believed to be the ancient name for Jammu.
 Former Governor of Jammu and Kashmir Jagmohan says, "the Mata Vaishno Devi shrine is an ancient one whose antiquity is pre-Mahabharathan, Lord Krishna is believed to have advised Arjuna to go up in the hills of 'Jambhu' and seek the blessings of Vaishno Devi before taking up arms in the battlefield.
 'Jambhu' is identified with present-day Jammu.
 Arjuna while worshipping Vaishno Devi, calls her highest yogi who is free from decrepitude and decay, who is the Mother of the Vedas and the Science of Vedanta and who is giver of Victory and personification of victory itself".
-It is also generally believed that the Pandavas were the first to build the temples at Kol Kandoli and Bhawan in reverence and gratitude for the Mother Goddess.
-On a mountain, just adjacent to the Trikuta Mountain and overlooking the Holy Cave are five stone structures, which are believed to be the rock symbols of the five Pandavas.
+According to popular belief, the first temples at Kol Khandoli and Bhawan were established by the Pandavas to express their gratitude to the goddess.
+Near Trikuta Mountain, there is also a neighboring peak with five stone structures that traditionally represent the Pandavas.

 Encounter with Rama

-As per the temple’s legend, Goddess Vaishnavi once met Lord Rama in the forests of Trikuta Hills during his exile.
+As per the temple’s legend, Vaishnavi once met Rama in the forests of Trikuta Hills during his exile.
 She expressed her wish to marry him, but Rama, bound by his vow of having only one wife and already being wedded to Sita, declined.
-However, he promises that he would return to her in the form of Kalki, the 10th incarnation of Vishnu, who would be born in Kali Yuga, and marry her then.
+However, he promised that he would return to her in the form of Kalki, the tenth incarnation of Vishnu, who would be born in Kali Yuga, and marry her then.
 Rama asked her to continue her penance in the cave of Manik (Trikuta) mountains, meditating and blessing devotees until the arrival of Kalki.
-As per Rama's order, Vaishnavi took residence in the holy cave where Mahakali, Mahalakshmi Vaishnavi, and Mahasaraswati reside, where she is now worshipped as Vaishno Devi.
-The Lakshmi Narayan Samhita (1.334.53) and Dvaparayuga Santana (3.237.154) identified Maniki as the consort or Shakti of Kalki.
+As per Rama's wishes, Vaishnavi took residence in the holy cave where Mahakali, Mahalakshmi Vaishnavi, and Mahasaraswati reside, where she is now worshipped as Vaishno Devi.